pintowar/opta-router/README.md

 On CVRP (Capacitated Vehicle Routing Problem), the vehicles have a limited carrying capacity of the goods that must be delivered and customers have a given demand.

-Determining the optimal solution to VRP is NP-hard], so the size of problems that can be optimally solved using mathematical programming or combinatorial optimization may be limited.
+Determining the optimal solution to VRP is NP-hard, so the size of problems that can be optimally solved using mathematical programming or combinatorial optimization may be limited.
 Therefore, commercial and open source solvers tend to use heuristics due to the size and frequency of real world VRPs they need to solve.

 ## About the project